 Academic Leader, Technology

-Paul Whitener is a Systems Architect UNIX for Wake Forest University.
-As an Information Systems staff member assigned to the Math and Computer Science Departments, Paul is involved in the technology used at Wake Forest to teach students every day.
+Paul Whitener is the Assistant Director of Digital Fabrication and Maker Education at Wake Forest University.
+As an Information Systems staff member assigned to the Wake Forest makerspace, the WakerSpace, Paul is involved in technology and making used to teach students in and out of the classroom.
 With a bachelor’s Degree in Communications with a Television Production Concentration and an Associate’s Degree in Electronic Engineering, Paul brings over 30 years of experience, all based in technology, to the program.
 In his current role, Paul works with students on a daily basis helping them to utilize various technologies in their classwork.
 He also co-teaches the Computer Science STEM Robotics course as well as leads many “pop-up” labs geared towards extracurricular learning for the WFU community.
-These labs include Arduino, Raspberry Pi, Makey Makey and 3D printing technologies.
-Paul is also involved with a group of students working to bring a makerspace to the Wake Forest Reynolda Campus.
-In the spirit of Pro Humanitate, Paul is involved in many technology outreaches to middle and high school students.
+These labs include Arduino, Raspberry Pi, Makey Makey, laser cutting, and 3D printing technologies.
+In the spirit of Pro Humanitate, Paul is also involved in many technology outreaches to middle and high school students.